ErasmusJW/cc-trophy/README.md

-# The CC-Trophy 🏆
+# The CC-Trophy :trophy:

 Hackathon trophy for the sad departure of CC.

-This is a trophy that is definitely _*not_* designed to induce FOMO or attachment issues.
+This is a trophy that is definitely \*not\* designed to induce FOMO or attachment issues.
 Rather, this is a tribute to 12 years dedicated to an ever evolving product; from FieldServer to SMC Cloud to FieldServer Grid Manager.

 Under the hood, your gift is controlled by an ESP32 that connects to an LED light strip with 10 individually programmable LEDs.